anys001/Consumer-credit-classification/README.md

 Main purpose of this project and information about datasets:

-### We need to build a classification model based on the limited dataset for propensity to the product "**Consumer Credit**".
+The task of this project is to build a classification model based on the limited dataset for propensity to the product "**Consumer Credit**".
 <br>

 ***Datasets***:<br>